felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Invest in a bound journal

 Alright, we are now getting into the tips you were probably looking for.
+For most of us,making a purchase is the fun, exciting part.
+My dopamine-hungry brain loves it when I buy stuff.

-What hardware do I recommend?
+So, what hardware do I recommend?

 First off, this is probably basic common-sense, but I'll make it explicit, just in
 case: Don't use a spiral-bound Hilroy notebook